RN to BSN Track

 There are two (2) courses which require a volunteer service component:

-- NU 442: Practicum in Population Health
+- NU 380: Population Health Nursing and Practicum

-- NU 478: Practicum in Leadership for the RN
+- NU 478: Practicum: Leadership Immersion

 Please be aware that some agencies may require a background check and/or other requirements for volunteer service, and that it is your responsibility to ensure these requirements are met.